When children are diagnosed with disability, autism or other additional needs: your feelings

 Different relationships, different feelings about disability, autism or other additional needs

 - how parents and others talk about their sibling with additional needs

 - how much support they’re getting

 - whether they understand their sibling’s disability or additional needs.

 Siblings need to feel that they’re just as important to you as your child with disability – that you care about them and what they’re going through.
 It’s important to talk with your other children, spend time with them, and find the right sibling support.

 Grandparents, family members and friends

-Extended family and friends will also be affected by the diagnosis, and can experience the same range of feelings as you.
-Read our tips on how to deal with other people’s reactions to your child’s additional needs.
+Extended family and friends will also be affected by the diagnosis and can experience the same range of feelings as you.
+With planning and preparation, you’ll be able to handle other people’s reactions to your child’s disability, both helpful and unhelpful.